Mayukh19/Social-Media-Data-Analytics/README.md

 # Summary
 ✓ "Animal" and "Science" are the two most popular content category.\
 ✓ "Food" is a common theme as "Healthy eating" ranking the highest.\
+✓ Campaign and work with healthy eating brands can bring significant boost in user engagement.